Makkawi011/Organizer-GraduationProject/README.md

 # Summary:
 Organizer a tool called that automates the process of organizing system architecture files and folders based on the developer’s preference.
-So, for now, that could be used by the client to organize the structure of their source code or a part of it in compile time.
+So, for now, that could be used by the client to organize the structure of their source code or a part of it.
 This will result in more usable source code as it will be easier to surf, access and read.

 ## Important note:
-Currently, for special purposes, this project works in Compiled Time.
-Soon it will be presented, as it will work in Design Time, which is the most useful thing.
+There are two versions of this project, the first is a Docker Container, which contains a [Console Project](https://github.com/MoMakkawi/Organizer), while (This Version Here) the second is Soucre Generator Run at Compite-Time.

 # General idea:
 This project is in the field of code generation, exactly in compile-time source code generation (source generator), It generates source code files during compile time.